awsdocs/iam-user-guide/doc_source/intro-structure.md

 # Understanding How IAM Works<a name="intro-structure"></a>

 Before you create users, you should understand how IAM works\.
-IAM provides the infrastructure necessary to control authorization and access control for your account\.
+IAM provides the infrastructure necessary to control authentication and authorization for your account\.
 The IAM infrastructure includes the following elements:

 + [Principal](#intro-structure-principal)